KeyboardKit/website/pages/app/privacy-policy.md

 The app does not collect any personal data.

-The app will ask for your personal e-mail address when you send us suggestions, feedback or error reports.

 The app may collect anonymous usage data, e.g. how often it is used, as well as crash reports.

+The app will use your default e-mail client to let you send suggestions, feedback or error reports.

 ## How data is stored